akacode-hub/akacode-hub/README.md

 <!-- section - intro -->
 ### A Technology driven person and Data Enthusiast, Software Development Engineer and Machine Learning Engineer 💻❤️
 Welcome Guys!
-Here you'll find a collection of my projects, skills, and experiences as a passionate Cpmouter Sceince Ethusiast .
-I'm currently seeking a full-time SDE or ML related opportunity starting on immediate basis.
+Here you'll find a collection of my projects, skills, and experiences as a passionate Computer Science Ethusiast .
+I'm currently seeking a full-time **SDE or ML** related opportunity starting on immediate basis.
 Feel free to explore and get in touch!

 ## About Me
 Hi, I'm Akanksha Agnihotri, a skilled **Computer Engineer** specializing in **Machine Learning and Algorithms**.
 I recently graduated with a **Master's degree in Computer Engineering from Northeastern University**.
-I enjoy working on diverse projects and have experience in web development, database management, Data Modeling & Pipleline building for large scale distributed systems, Machine Learning & Deep Learning and software engineering.
-My goal is to leverage my skills and knowledge to create innovative and efficient solutions which helps industry to achieve goals .I have rich set of transferable skillsets  in applications ranging from fields as diverse as Healthcare, Media apps, Energy and Utilities, GIS, Payment , Supply chain logistics, e-commerce,  Information and Technology domains such as ERP applications through my research internships and 2-3 years industry experience .
+I enjoy working on diverse projects and have experience in **web development, database management, Data Modeling & Pipleline building for large scale distributed systems, Machine Learning & Deep Learning and software engineering**.
+My goal is to leverage my skills and knowledge to create innovative and efficient solutions which helps industry to achieve goals .I have rich set of transferable skillsets  in applications ranging from fields as diverse as **Healthcare, Media apps, Energy and Utilities, GIS, Payment , Supply chain logistics, e-commerce,  Information and Technology domains such as ERP applications** through my **research internships and 2-4 years industry experience** .

 ### aboutMe.js